What are preservatives?

 The most common preservatives in food causing adverse reactions are sulfites, benzoates and antioxidants.
 They can do so via irritant and allergic mechanisms.

-Sulfites include sulphur dioxide, sodium sulphite, sodium bisulphite, potassium bisulphite and potassium metasulphite.
-As gases, they may irrate the lung and trigger asthma.
+Sulfites include sulphur dioxide, sodium sulphite, sodium bisulphite, sodium metabisulphite, potassium bisulphite and potassium metabisulphite.
+As gases, they may irritate the lung and trigger asthma.
 More often they are used in liquid form in cold drinks including fruit juices and wine or sprayed onto foods.
 They are used as solids to preserve smoked and processed meats, dried fruit and salads.
 They can cause urticaria.

 Benzoic acid, sodium benzoate and parabens are added to food and drinks but also occur naturally in prunes, cinnamon, tea and berries.
 They may cause urticaria, angioedema and asthma.